-Orange juice facts examines the difference between OJ and the real thing.
+Orange juice facts examines the difference between OJ and the real drink.

-The next time I make freshly squeezed orange juice facts, I'm going to invite 20 friends, blindfold them, and give them each a glass of the freshly squeezed stuff, and another from a carton.
-I'll lay my last dollar on it; all 20 will know the difference between the real McCoy, and the fake.
+The next time I make freshly-squeezed orange juice, I'm going to invite 20 friends, blindfold them, and give them each a glass of the real McCoy and another from a carton.
+I will lay my last dollar on it; every single one of them will know which is the fake.

-I've just made freshly squeezed orange juice from our own tree and it's nothing short of heaven.
-Okay, so the taste is unbelievably good, but what about the orange juice nutrition facts?
+I've just made freshly squeezed orange juice from our own tree and it is nothing short of heaven.
+Okay, so the taste is unbelievably good, but what about the nutritional facts?
 Is it really worth the schlep?

-How many calories in orange juice, the vitamin C, folate, just what are the ingredients in orange juice and lastly how about from a concentrate?
+How many calories are there in orange juice, the vitamin C and folate?
+Just what are the constituents of orange juice and lastly how about from a concentrate?
 These are all good sounding and important questions.

-Here I'm pressing it the old fashioned way; not bad exercise for the arms by the way, beats going to the gym and pushing weights, but normally I use an electric orange juice press if there are more than half a dozen.
+Here I'm pressing it the old-fashioned way.
+It is not bad exercise for the arms by the way; beats going to the gym and pumping iron.
+Normally I use an electric orange juice press if there are more than half a dozen.

-Orange juice facts will convince you that squeezing your own makes a world of difference in both taste and nutrition; see how Bernard Preston enjoys it regularly.
+Orange juice facts will convince you that squeezing your own makes a world of difference to both taste and nutrition; see how Bernard Preston enjoys it regularly.

 |RAW OJ + PULP||RAW OJ||CANNED OJ||CARTON OJ|

 The figures speak for themselves.
 In every single department, OJ from a carton falls far short of the real stuff.
-One fifth of the protein; more carbs and calories, just what we don't want, less than a tenth of the fibre, a twentieth of the calcium and no selenium, the mineral that is now firmly linked to prevention of diabetes.
-One third of the vitamin C; I won't bore you, it's so painfully obvious.
+One fifth of the protein and more carbs and calories is just what we don't want.
+There is less than a tenth of the fibre, a twentieth of the calcium and no selenium; the mineral that is now firmly linked to prevention of diabetes.

-Just look at the folate, that vitamin desperately needed to prevent homocysteine build up and, in pregnancy for example, to prevent Spina Bifida; ten times more in real freshly squeezed orange juice.
+Just look at the folate, that vitamin desperately needed to stop a homocysteine build up and, in pregnancy for example, to prevent Spina Bifida; ten times more in real freshly-squeezed orange juice.

-"Although citrus fruits are the best known source of vitamin C, many fruits and vegetables also contain abundant levels of C. Most adults need between 75 and 90 mg a day.
+"Although citrus is the best known source of vitamin C, many fruits and vegetables also contain abundant levels.
+Most adults need between 75 and 90 mg a day.
 Half a cup of sweet red pepper or a 6-ounce glass of orange juice provides that much and more."

 Just how accurate are they?

-Vitamin C deficiency symptoms include tiredness and poor healing of wounds, ligaments and slipped discs.
+Vitamin C deficiency symptoms include tiredness and poor healing of wounds; ligaments and slipped-discs too.

-If you're a professional tennis player, give this page a miss; but since most of us, myself included, spend more hours per day staring at a computer screen than is healthy, the calories in orange juice are not unimportant.
+If you are a professional tennis player, give this section a miss; but since most of us, myself included, spend more hours per day staring at a computer screen than is sensible, the calories in orange juice are not unimportant.

-The GI of OJ is 50, very moderate, but of freshly squeezed orange juice, pulp and all, it's 40 which is low.
-It's the fibre that lowers the rapid absorption of the natural sugars; that pectin also gives protection against prostate tumours.
+The glycemic index of OJ is 50; that is very moderate.
+But of freshly-squeezed orange juice, pulp and all, the GI is 40 which is low.
+It is the fibre that lowers the rapid absorption of the natural sugars; that pectin also gives protection against prostate tumours.

-Bioflavonoids are the pigments that make oranges and butternut squash yellow; and beetroot purple, and so on.
-They are described as functional foods meaning that they enhance health and prevent disease.
-Eat them daily if you don't want to get cancer.
+Bioflavonoids are the pigments that make oranges and butternut squash yellow; and beetroot purple and so on.
+They are described as functional foods meaning that they enhance our well-being and help prevent disease.
+Eat them daily if you don't want to get malignant tumours.

-In fact powerful research shows that folk who eat at least eight coloured foods per day have a 35 percent less overall cause of death each year.
+In fact powerful research shows that folk who eat at least eight coloured foods every day have a 35 percent lower overall cause of death each year; that's massive.